jfecher/ante-website/content/docs/language.md

 (exceptions, generators, async, early-returns, etc).
 They can serve a similar purpose as monads, but unlike monads, they compose together more naturally.

-Algebraic effects can be declared with the `effect` keyword which define a set of functions in an effect:
+Effects can be declared with the `effect` keyword which define a set of functions in an effect:

 ```ante